jyxia/JXVimeo/README.md

 * You can see my development process by looking at my commits.
 * Due to the limited time, I only implemented the required features plus accessibility considerations.
 For the future work, (or if I can continue working on it), I would like to:
   * Add more controls: volume, fullscreen, etc.
   * Show a duration box on the right when screen is small (e.g. phone's size).
 I noticed this box exists on the phone's screen.
-I didn't have time to implement this time, although my player is actually *responsive*.
+I didn't have time to implement this time, although my player is actually *adaptive* to the container's size.
   * Use sass/less to code css.
 Once there are more UIs or effects, plain css becomes less manageable.
   * Add testing, CI (travis-CI, Jenkins, etc.)
   * ...